wso2/msf4j/README.md

-#WSO2 Microservices Server (MSS)
+#WSO2 Microservices Server (MSF4J)

 WSO2 Microservices Server is a lightweight high performance runtime for hosting microservices.

-WSO2 MSS is one of the highest performing lightweight microservices frameworks.
-The following graphs show the throughput & memory consumption characteristics of MSS against other microservies frameworks.
+WSO2 MSF4J is one of the highest performing lightweight microservices frameworks.
+The following graphs show the throughput & memory consumption characteristics of MSF4J against other microservies frameworks.

 ![Throughput](docs/images/tps.png)